MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/auth/xal-partner-token.md

 ---
-title: Xbox Live Authentication Library (XAL)
+title: Using Xbox Live tokens for custom web service authentication
 author: aablackm
 description: An introduction to XAL and how to integrate it into your Xbox Live project ms.author: aablackm